 Dishcloth patterns are a great place to start for beginner knitters.
-Check out this collection for some free ideas - Learn How to Knit with a Knit Dishcloth Pattern: 11 Patterns for Beginners
+Check out this collection for some free ideas - How to Knit a Dishcloth Pattern: 11 Patterns for Beginners

 Even More Easy Knitting Patterns for Beginners

 The fun doesn't stop there.
 Here, we've compiled a collection of bonus free knitting patterns for beginners so you can perfect the art and create something fantastic all at the same time.

 You'll be astounded at how simple these patterns are, and probably find yourself wondering why you didn't start knitting sooner.